• About

 Logan KeziahbyLogan Keziah

-in News, Politics
+in Health, News, Politics

 0

-3013501-poster-1920-leadership-lessons-from-wendy-davis-dramatic-filibusterIt has been quite an eventful week in politics, at the national level, and in several states.
+3013501-poster-1920-leadership-lessons-from-wendy-davis-dramatic-filibusterIt has been quite an eventful week in politics, at the national level and in several states.
 Not only did the Supreme Court hand down rulings on some key cases including DOMA, Proposition 8, and the Voting Rights Act, but the Senate amended the Comprehensive Immigration Reform bill to add stronger border security provisions, and is in the beginning stages of coming to a deal regarding student federal loan interest rates (something I am personally very happy about considering the average 6 K in Stafford loans I take each year).
-Besides all of that earlier this week, something magical happened in Texas.
+Besides all of that earlier this week, something magical happened in Texas .

 Wendy Davis, a state Senator representing Texas’ 10th district, made national news for her 11 hour filibuster of the republican backed restrictive reproductive health bill that the Texas legislature’s leadership was attempting to railroad through the state senate.
 The bill Wendy said would have a “devastating impact” by enacting a 20 week abortion ban, and effectively closing almost all of the health clinics that provide abortive services, among other vital health services for women, across the state.

-Wendy Davis, a hero to many in the reproductive rights fight, stood for 13 hours without bathroom breaks, water, or food and talked.
-Her goal was to kill the bill by stalling the vote till after the midnight deadline for the session.
+Wendy Davis, a hero to many in the reproductive rights fight, stood for 13 hours without bathroom breaks, water or food and talked.
+Her goal to kill the bill by stalling the vote till after the midnight deadline for the session.
 “I thought that we could stop it and we did stop it, for now,” she said on a CBS This Morning Interview.
 However the victory may be short-lived, as Governor Rick Perry has called a second special session specifically for this bill to be held on July 1st.

 “She knows about single motherhood, and poverty.
 The 50-year-old Davis had to care for her three siblings at the age of 14 for her single mother, and became a single mother herself at the age of 19.